 Breast Lift and Breast Reduction Revision Surgery

 Not all breast revision surgery involves a previous breast augmentation procedure.
 Time, pregnancy, weight fluctuation, or trauma may lead to changes in the breasts including changes in size, shape or symmetry.
 Breast lift or reduction surgery may later require revision surgery due to these changes.
 Correction typically involves use of the existing scars to improve the shape of the breasts.
 Occasionally, internal support for the skin of the breast is required to prevent dropping of the breast or to obtain a more symmetric result.

 The exact surgical plan for a breast revision procedure depends on the specific condition or conditions that need to be addressed.
 Planning for the surgery involves a thorough physical exam and discussing your specific concerns and desired outcomes.
-Our surgeons have the necessary expertise to produce excellent results in most cases, but honestly address the issues involved and ensure patients have realistic expectations prior to surgery.
+Our board-certified plastic surgeons have the necessary expertise to produce excellent results in most cases, but honestly address the issues involved and ensure patients have realistic expectations prior to surgery.
 It’s also important to know that the cost of breast revision surgery is typically more than that of the initial procedure and that the operation itself generally lasts longer.

 In most cases, our surgeons use the same incisions made during the primary procedure.
 But the surgery involves more than simply removing old implants and replacing them with new implants.
 The advanced surgical techniques used by our surgeons may include reconstructing the implant pocket, removing scar tissue, or using a graft or mesh to support the position of the implant.
 A breast lift may be necessary to get the long-lasting results wanted.